eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 		Sender address filter
 			For added security you can filter by sender email address.
 Restrict to a specific email address or to a specific domain. eg. user@company.com or @company.com.
 Leave blank for no restriction.

+		**Note**: The maxium accepted size per email (including all data files) is 25MB.

 	*Upload to ftp.eagle.io*

 		Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
 		Password is optional.
 		Use Tcp port 21 for standard Ftp and Tcp port 990 for Implicit SSL.

 		**Note**: Only one concurrent ftp connection is allowed per Source.
+The maximum accepted size per file is 100MB.

 	*Download from FTP site*